Wellesley High School

 Community

 Wellesley is a suburban town of approximately 28,000 located 13 miles west of Boston.
 A large proportion of the population is comprised of academic, business, and professional families.
 The home of three colleges, Wellesley is a community where academic excellence and cultural traditions are highly valued.
 Wellesley’s reputation for having a superior educational system attracts many families to the town and its schools.
-Students of color from Boston and New York as well as students from more than 20 countries add to the diversity of the school population.
+The METCO Program and the ABC Program, in addition to students we welcome from more than 20 countries, all add to the diversity of the school population.

 Faculty